GreedyML: A Parallel Algorithm for Maximizing Constrained Submodular Functions: Introduction

 Our algorithm builds on the \randgreedi\ framework~\cite{barbosa}, a state-of-the-art randomized distributed algorithm for monotone submodular function maximization under hereditary constraints, which has an approximation ratio half that of the \greedy algorithm.
 The \randgreedi\ algorithm randomly partitions the data among all the processors, runs the standard \greedy\ algorithm on each partition independently in parallel, and then executes a {\em single accumulation step} in which all processors send their partial solutions to one processor.
-However, this step could exceed the memory available on a processor when the memory is small relative to the size of the data, or when solutions are large.
-Additionally, this merging step serializes both the computation and communication and is a bottleneck when scaled to more machines.
+However, this accumulation step could exceed the memory available on a processor when the memory is small relative to the size of the data, or when solutions are large.
+Additionally, the accumulation serializes both the computation and communication and is a bottleneck when scaled to many machines.

-The new \greedyl\ algorithm brings additional parallelism to this step and can lower the memory and time required to solve the problem.
-We randomly partition the data among all the processors, which constitute the leaves of an \emph{accumulation tree}, and then merge partial solutions at multiple levels in the tree.
-We prove that the \greedyl\ algorithm has a worst-case approximation guarantee of $1/(L+1)$ of the serial \textsc{Greedy} algorithm, where $L$ is the total number of accumulation levels in the accumulation tree.
-Using the BSP model, we analyze the time complexity of both computation and communication steps in the \greedyl\ and \randgreedi\ algorithms, and show that the former has lower computation and communication costs than the latter.
+Our \greedyl\ algorithm brings additional parallelism to this step and can lower the memory and running time by introducing hierarchical accumulation organized through an \emph{accumulation tree}.
+Similar to \randgreedi{}, we randomly partition the data among all the processors, which constitute the leaves of the accumulation tree.
+We merge partial solutions at multiple levels in the tree, and the final solution is computed at the root.
+We prove that the \greedyl\ algorithm has a worst-case expected approximation guarantee of $(\alpha \: b) / (m+b)$, where $\alpha$ is the approximation guarantee for the \textsc{Greedy} algorithm, $b$ is the branching factor, and $m$ is the number of leaves in the accumulation tree.
+Using the BSP model, we also analyze the time and communication complexity of the \greedyl\ and \randgreedi\ algorithms and show that the former has lower computation and communication costs than the latter. \looseness=-1

-We evaluate the parallel algorithms on the maximum $k$-set cover problem, the maximum $k$-vertex dominating set in graphs, and exemplar-based clustering (modeled by the $k$-medoid problem); all of these problems arise in data reduction or summarization.
-We experiment on massive data sets with millions of elements that exceed the memory constraints (a few GBs) on a single processor.